Blanche (singer): 2018–2020: Empire

 On 30 January 2020, Blanche announced that the single "Empire" would be released on 14 February 2020.
 The song was released a day earlier, on 13 February 2020.
 "Empire" is about people who wear shields to shield themselves from all emotions and ultimately deceive themselves.
 A music video for the song premiered on the same day on Complex.
 The video was directed by Valéry Joseph and filmed at Studio Stories in Ghent.
 The video's imagery was inspired by surrealist paintings, particularly those of Gertrude Abercrombie.
 In the video, there is limited movement, instead it relies on bold outfits, colours and lighting to express an emotional message of "fear, power, abandonment, pain, introversion, self-unveiling, trust and authenticity".
 Blanche started writing the song in her studio in Brussels in November 2017, but the song continued to evolve with the involvement of new collaborators, until it was completed in March 2019.
 On 14 February 2020, Blanche announced that her debut album, titled Empire would be released on 24 April 2020.
 The single "Fences" was premiered on Clash on 26 March 2020, before being released the following day.
 On 1 April 2020, Blanche announced that the release of her debut album would be delayed until 29 May 2020, due to the COVID-19 pandemic.
 On 8 May 2020, Blanche released the single "1, 2, Miss You".
 The song is included on the album Empire along with the previous singles "Soon", "Empire" and "Fences".
 Empire debuted and peaked at number 7 in Wallonia, and at number 22 in Flanders.
 On 26 June 2020, "Till We Collide" was released as the album's fourth single.
 On 28 August 2020, "Summer Nights" was released as the fifth single from Empire.

+2022–present: Hiatus and recent appearances

+In February 2022, she announced that she had begun studying cinema and filmmaking for five years.

+On September 29, 2023, after a 19-month hiatus, Blanche released the song "Shattered" written for the movie "Het Smelt" (also known by its English-language title "When It Melts").
+On October 7, she performed at OGAE Spain's event Music On 2023.
+On October 18, her songs "Shattered - Reprise" and "Red Stop Sign" were released as part of the whole soundtrack of "Het Smelt" as well.

+Personal life

+Blanche's brother is the singer-songwriter Oliver Lord.

+Blanche has been a member of the Zionist youth organization Hashomer Hatzair since first grade.
+In 2017, she became a counselor for eighth-graders.